2023 POLICY & LEGISLATIVE PRIORITIES

 The business community must partner with stakeholders and policymakers to advocate for adequate resources to help recruit, develop, and retain talent in Tampa Bay.
 Plans must be in place today to market and train the workforce of tomorrow.
 Every child deserves a world-class education and business need an available trained workforce.
 Ensuring Florida’s children have access to the best schools and that parents have a choice in their educational career is imperative to success.

-1. EARLY LEARNING FOCUS
+1. EARLY LEARNING

-- Prioritizing access to early learning opportunities and programs by increased investment and attention to has always become the way to prioritize early learning access opportunities and programs with a focus in K2,K3, and VPK programs.
+- Prioritizing access to early learning opportunities and programs by increased investment and attention has always become the way to prioritize early learning access opportunities and programs with a focus in K2,K3, and VPK programs.

 - Amend School Readiness eligibility criteria for working families to align with Florida’s changing economy